xwmx/nb/README.md

 #### Bookmarks

-`notes bookmark` can be used to create and view bookmarks.
-Bookmark notes are Markdown notes containing information about the bookmarked page.
+`notes bookmark` is used to create and view bookmarks.
+Bookmarks are Markdown notes containing information about the bookmarked page.
 To create a new bookmark:

 ```bash
 notes bookmark http://example.net
 ```

-`notes` automatically generates a bookmark note using information from the page:
+`notes` automatically generates a bookmark using information from the page:

 ```markdown
 # Example Domain (example.net)